Mysterious-i/phptravels_exercise/README.md

 ## Exercise 3:

 > Discuss what could be implemented on the application side to make the website more resilient, and if and how these improvements can be tested.

+    many current functionalities are not resilient against edge cases
+        - The Login/Sign up forms do not account for email address validity
+        - Once logged in, regardless of the user's name, different paths within the site display inconsistent text in the My Account element eg.https://www.phptravels.net/m-hotels displays a different name in the account dropdown
+|![alt text][ss1] | ![alt text][ss2]
+[ss1]:
+[ss2]:
 ---

 ## Exercise 4: